Decide to buy.

 - If you have a big problem show up in your inspection report, you should bring in a specialist.
 If the worst-case scenario turns out to be true, you might want to walk away from the purchase.

 The final stage of the home buying process is the lender’s confirmation of the home’s value and legal statue, and your continued credit-worthiness.
-This entails a survey, appraisal, title search, and a final check of your credit and finance.
-Your agent will keep you posted on how each if progressing, but your work is pretty much done.
+This entails a survey, appraisal, title search, and a final check of your credit and finances.
+Your agent will keep you posted on how each is progressing, but your work is pretty much done.

 You just have a few pre-closing responsibilities: